sebastian-meier/obs/README.md

 ### Fonts

 I had some problems with certain fonts and using different font styles (bold, italic).
 Arial (even though not the nices font) has proven to be very reliable.
-For those a little bit more experimental, i have included the Lato font in the assets/Lato2OFL folder, which is available under Open Font License.
+For those a little bit more experimental, i have included the Lato font in the assets/Lato2OFL folder, which is available under Open Font License (http://www.latofonts.com/).

 ### Showing Presentations